MoAmrAwny/CSE-231s-Advanced-Computer-Programming-Project/README.md

 # CSE-231s-Advanced-Computer-Programming-Project
-Restaurant Management System using Object Oriented Programming in Java and UI using Javafx
+Restaurant Management System using Object Oriented Programming in Java and GUI using Javafx